michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/6-post-camp-resources/post-camp-devotion.md

 order_number: 3
 ---

-Post camp devotions will be available after camp is over.&nbsp;
+You will be able to access the Post Camp Devotions here after camps are over.